jeesung-ahn/jeesung-ahn.github.io/index.md

 ---
 <h1 class="h1" style="color: rgb(0,0,0)" id="research"> Research Projects (selected) </h1>
 <br>
 Below is the selected overview of my research projects.
+If you have any questions, please shoot me an email to jeesung@sas.upenn.edu.
+Always happy to chat!

 **Message Framing Effects in Physical Activity Promotion**
 <br>